adam-0522/SATEasily-content-ops-starter/content/pages/index.md

     text: >+
       <div style="text-align: center">I've tutored in different subjects and
       tests in the past 10 years and SAT is the **most learnable,** **rewarding and worthy** one of them.
-I got a 1530 on my first try, and I enjoyed teaching and studying for SAT.</div>
+I got a 1530 on my first try, and I have helped over 20 students not only **improve their SAT scores**, but also learned **how to study**, as the Chinese saying goes "授人以鱼不如授人以渔“.</div>

     media:
       title: Title of the video